Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 The Harrison Tulip Festival takes place in the Fraser Valley.
 The Onos family used to run the Chilliwack Tulip Festival until they moved their farm to Agassiz.

-Today the Harrison Tulip Festival is the largest tulip festival in Canada, with more than 12 million tulips representing 100+ different varieties over the course of the season.
+Today the Harrison Tulip Festival is the largest tulip festival in Canada, with around 14 million tulips representing 100+ different varieties over the course of the season.
 The festival has also been recognized at an international competition as the most “Instagrammable Tulip Farm” in the world.
 If you like flowers and pretty places, you won’t want to miss it.

-This year the Harrison Tulip Festival opens on April 15th.
-It is expected to run until around May 8th or maybe a little bit later, depending on the weather in the spring.
+In 2026 the Harrison Tulip Festival opens on April 10th.
+It is expected to run until around May 3rd, or maybe even a little bit later, depending on the weather in the spring.

 Visit harrisontulipfest.com for full details.